miptleha/cs-win-service/README.md

 - See log in bin/Debug/log
 - In bin/Debug folder run _unintall.bat

-## Renaming and coding
+## Renaming

 To change name of service edit ProjectInstaller.Designer.cs file.

 For full renaming change in each file 'WinService' for your own name.

+## What next?

 This service is just a starting project for coding.

 Implement custom logic Process/ServiceProcess.cs file.

 Add own classes to work with database, xml, queue server and so on.
-There only logging support.